jedinerd/resume/resume.md

 *   **Shopzilla.com**

-    *Co-founder*, 5/09 - 7/11
+    *Support Analyst, Operations*, 5/09 - 7/11

     -   Responsible for system-wide monitoring of enterprise servers, network infrastructure, consumer and merchant site alerts using Nagios, Cacti and SiteScope.
-    -   Manage enterprise production environment consisting of 3000+ servers in 3 data centers, comprised primarily of Centos 4/5 and redhat 4/5.
+    -   Managed enterprise production environment consisting of 3000+ servers in 3 data centers, comprised primarily of Centos 4/5 and redhat 4/5.
     -   Tier 1 incident response, responsible for escalating issues based on documented procedures.
     -   Responsible for managing BMC job scheduling environment consisting of 10,000 perl and BASH Job per day.
-    -   Deployed code to production environment.
-    -   Wrote scripts in BASH to aid in automating tasks.
-    -   Wrote technical documentation and procedures.
-    -   Performed basic user administration for Microsoft ActiveDirectory.
-    -   Aided in training junior team members.
+    -   Wrote, deployed, and maintained a number of production facing bash scripts used in deployments.